Marine Barracks (Philadelphia, Pennsylvania): History and architectural features

-Built by the United States Marine Corps in 1901, this historic structure is a four-story, red brick and gypsum block building.
+Built by the United States Marine Corps in 1901 and designed by Henry Ives Cobb, this historic structure is a four-story, red brick and gypsum block building.
 It features a central rounded archway, open porch, and tile roof.
 It remains occupied by the Marine Corps.

 Some of the first Naval Aviators landed and took off from the parade grounds in the front of the building.
 The Marine Barracks was added to the National Register of Historic Places in 1976.

-In 1974 - 1977, the Commanding Officer was Colonel S. G. Tribe and the Executive Officer was Lt.
+From 1974 to 1977, the Commanding Officer was Colonel S. G. Tribe, and the Executive Officer was Lt.
 Colonel R. C. Finn.

 The barracks officially closed in September 1977.